 Eligibility Applications: Primary Medical Qualification FAQs

-You are required to have a valid medical degree, recognised by the GMC by the start of the programme, in August.
-You do not need to have obtained the degree at the time of making the eligibility application.
+You are required to have a valid primary medical qualification (PMQ), recognised by the GMC by the start of the programme, in August.
+You do not need to have obtained the PMQ at the time of making the eligibility application.

 If your primary medical qualification (PMQ) appears on the GMC’s list of overseas medical qualifications they may accept, you must submit evidence from the GMC that your PMQ meets the criteria for an acceptable overseas qualification, by the deadline specified in the timeline.
-This evidence must be an email, with appropriate letterhead(s)/email address(es) clearly displayed.
+This evidence must be an email from the GMC, with appropriate email signature(s)/email address(es) clearly displayed.
 This evidence will be assessed on a case-by-case basis by the UKFPO.

 If your medical school /university appears on both the GMC’s list of medical qualifications they may accept, and the GMC’s list of medical qualifications they do not accept, you can submit an eligibility application and should follow the guidance provided above.